 At no time shall the DBT coordinate environmental permitting issues directly with the regulatory agencies, unless directed to do so by the Department.
 The DBT shall not commence with Work covered by environmental permits until the applicable permits approval are obtained from the regulatory agencies.

 Table 8-2 identifies work performed by the Department related to various environmental permits and the status of Department activities.
 Table 8-2 is not a comprehensive list of the environmental permits required to perform the Work.
 Unless otherwise noted, the DBT shall be responsible to obtain all necessary environmental permits and pay all charges, fees and taxes associated with these permits.

-List any permits that have been obtained or advanced by the Department (e.g. USACE 404, OEPA 401, USCG Section 9, OEPA NPDES, OEPA Landfill 513, etc.).
-Provide approval, copies of permit authorizations and any approvals or concurrence received from the regulatory agencies.
-Describe any ongoing activities by the Department related to obtaining the permits listed (i.e., note if the Department intends to be the party responsible to get approval) and make documentation available for review by the Offerors, including appendices and agency comments.
-The Department shall make every effort to preclude being on the DBT’s critical path for obtaining permits.

-Some permits generally cannot be obtained until the DBT has progressed the design sufficiently to provide the information required by the permit.
-The Department must plan and budget for these situations.
-The DBT, for example, is to provide the Department with the impacts and the disturbed earth quantities in a Storm Water Pollution Prevention Plan as part of the Notice of Intent (NOI).

 Table 8-2: Status of Department Activities for Environmental Permits